 The certificate in health studies requires:

 - Successful completion of HEST 201: Introduction to Health Studies.
 This course is normally offered every spring semester.

 - Successful completion of four other Health Studies designated courses taken in at least three academic departments.
 Up to two can be in the student's major(s).
 HEST designated courses can also be taken abroad (see Study Abroad for preapproved HEST electives.)

-- Successful completion of a health studies senior seminar (HEST 400: Health Studies Senior Seminar).
+- Successful completion of HEST 400: Health Studies Senior Seminar.
 The prerequisites for this course are HEST 201 and at least two HEST electives.
 This course is normally offered every fall semester.